 Your stoma should be a deep pink or red color at all times.
-While it is contracting and expanding to move stool out of your body, you may notice a slight change in its color.
+While it’s working to move bowel movements out of your body, you may notice a slight change in its color.
 This should only be for a few seconds to a minute.
-If your stoma looks grey, brown, or black, call your doctor immediately.
+If your stoma looks dark red, grey, brown, or black, call your doctor immediately.

 Your stoma has many blood vessels, so it may bleed easily with touch or irritation.
-It is common to have a small amount of blood on the tissue when cleaning your stoma.
+It’s common to have a small amount of blood on the tissue when cleaning your stoma.
 The bleeding should stop on its own within a few minutes.
-If you are on a blood thinner or aspirin, you may bleed more easily and for a longer period of time.
-If you bleed a lot or if the bleeding does not stop after 5 to 10 minutes, apply pressure to the area and call your doctor.
-If you notice blood in your stool or coming from the inside of your stoma, call your doctor immediately.
+If you’re on a blood thinner or aspirin, you may bleed more easily and for a longer period of time.
+If you bleed a lot or if the bleeding doesn’t stop after 5 to 10 minutes, apply pressure to the area and call your doctor.
+If you notice blood in your bowel movements or coming from the inside of your stoma, call your doctor immediately.

 If you have a change in the curve around your stoma, tell your doctor or WOC nurse.
 You may have a stomal hernia.
-Often, this happens because the abdominal wall muscle is weak and this causes a bulge to form in the area of the stoma.
+This happens because the abdominal wall muscle is weak and causes a bulge to form in the area around the stoma.
 Your doctor or WOC nurse will examine you to see if you have a stomal hernia.

-- Abdominal bloating and lack of gas and stool in your pouch
+- Abdominal bloating, and lack of gas and bowel movements in your pouch

 Try to wear the belt above or below your stoma.
 If the belt is worn directly over your stoma, it can cause: